Student Voices Transform Teaching

 Are your students as excited about your course topic as you are?
 This session will provide practical how-to tips for communicating with your students.

-Using Canvas to Manage the Evolution of Your Course Based on Student Feedback lead by Emma Brady, Selcuk Dogan, and Andrew Reynolds.
+- Feedback: Using Canvas to Manage the Evolution of Your Course Based on Student Feedback, Presidents Ballroom C

 How do you capture student feedback?
 Where do you store it?
 How do you respond to it?
 How do you communicate it to colleagues?
 This session will provide time efficient tips to answer these questions.

-Game of LIFE facilitated by Dr. Leslie Pendelton, Gerry Altamirano, Kate Fletcher, Dr. Joslyn Ahlgren, and students.
+Dr. Leslie Pendleton, Gerry Altamirano, Kate Fletcher, Dr. Joslyn Ahlgren, and students

 Melinda Maris, Ph.D.